Motomami: Commercial performance

-In the United States, Motomami debuted at number 33 on Billboard 200 with 17,000 equivalent album units sold in its first week.
-It achieved the largest opening week for a Latin pop album in 2022, so far.
+In the United States, Motomami debuted at number 33 on Billboard 200 with 17,000 equivalent album units sold in its first week, marking her first entry on this chart.
+It achieved the largest opening week for a Latin pop album in 2022.
 The album also opened at number one on Top Latin Pop Albums, becoming her second album to reach the top spot.

 Track listing

 Credits adapted from Rosalia's official website.